Monday, 16 February 2026

 Sd.Kfz.251 Ausf C (Cyber Hobby)

-This was my first serious attempt at adding aftermarket accessories and it all started so well!
-The build was soon hindered by an overscale Verlinden resin engine and interior parts set.
+This was my first serious attempt at adding an aftermarket engine & interior, and it all started so well!
+The build was soon hindered as it became obvious that the Verlinden resin set was overscale.
 I also used Friul metal tracks for the first time.
-Unfortunately, the upper and lower hull was not a great match, so I ended up puncturing a hole through one side!
+The kit upper and lower hull was not a great match either so I ended up puncturing a hole through one side!
 I then tried but ultimately failed in displaying a burnt-out interior but by then it was too late.
-The airbrushed Vallejo paint went down surprisingly well as I recall, but I see I had neglected to remove witness marks on the upper hull exterior beforehand I unwittingly then added SS insignia together with a Wehrmacht licence plate which pretty much summed up the project.
+The airbrushed Vallejo paint went down surprisingly well as I recall, but I see I had neglected to remove a myriad of optional part witness marks on the upper hull exterior beforehand I then unwittingly added SS insignia decals together with a Wehrmacht licence plate which pretty much summed up the project.
 First half was promising.
 Second half turned to shit!

 Sd.Kfz.251/9 (Stummel) Ausf D (Dragon)